Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_2.md

 `|` is called the _pipe_ command, it lets you redirect the output of one command into the input of another.
 Here we give the output of the `cat` command to either `clip.exe` or `pbcopy`, which copies whatever you give to it to your clipboard.

 Now, navigate to the [SSH and GPG keys](https://github.com/settings/keys) settings page on Github, click `New SSH key`, give it a title, paste in your key, and click `Add SSH key`.
-If it worked, you should now be able to modify any of your repositories hosted on Github from your Ubuntu system.
+If it worked, you should now be able to modify any of your repositories hosted on Github from your system.

 ## Creating our first Repository